nbfigueroa/SCA-Boundary-Learning/README.md

 - [SCA-dataset-construction](https://github.com/sinamr66/SCA_data_construction): Constructs a dataset of 'collided' and 'boundary' joint configurations.
 - [ML_toolbox](https://github.com/epfl-lasa/ML_toolbox): We use the cross-validation/grid-search functions + standard SVM learning (from libSVM libary).
 - [SVMGrad](https://github.com/nbfigueroa/SVMGrad): SVMGrad is a compact library used to evaluate the decision function of a Gaussian RBF Kernel Support Vector Machine, as well as the its first Derivative (Gradient) in both MATLAB and C++.
+- [QP-IK-Solver](https://github.com/sinamr66/QP_IK_solver): Centralized inverse kinematic (IK) solver for multi-arm systems formulated as a quadratic program with self-collision-avoidance constraints.

 ## Step 1: Generate a Dual-Arm Collision Dataset
-Follow the instructions in the README file in [SCA-dataset-construction](https://github.com/sinamr66/SCA_data_construction) package, you should modify the following input paramaters:
+Follow the instructions of the README file in [SCA-dataset-construction](https://github.com/sinamr66/SCA_data_construction) package, you should modify the following input paramaters:
 - Sampling resolution (joint angle increment, the 'resolution' variable is a multipler for 10 deg increments, i.e. resolution=2 gives a 20deg increment)
 - Location of the robot bases wrt to each other
 - DH parameters of the manipulators